Assassination of Reinhard Heydrich: Medical treatment and death

 which is already on the drum.

 Heydrich's fever and drainage subsided and his condition appeared to be improving until, while sitting up eating a noon meal on 3 June, he suddenly went into shock.
 He soon slipped into a deep coma and died on Thursday, 4 June around 4:30 a.m.
-Heydrich's facial expression as he died betrayed an "uncanny spirituality and entirely perverted beauty, like a renaissance Cardinal" according to Bernhard Wehner, a Kriminalpolizei police official who investigated the assassination.
+Heydrich's facial expression as he died betrayed an "uncanny spirituality and entirely perverted beauty, like a renaissance Cardinal", according to Bernhard Wehner, a Kriminalpolizei police official who investigated the assassination.
 An autopsy concluded he died of sepsis.

 One of the hypotheses was that some of the horsehair in the upholstery of Heydrich's car was forced into his body by the blast of the grenade, causing a systemic infection.
-Another suggestion was that Heydrich died of a massive pulmonary embolism (probably a fat embolism).
-In support of the latter possibility, particles of fat and blood clots were found at autopsy in the right ventricle and pulmonary artery and severe oedema was noted in the upper lobes of the lungs, while the lower lobes were collapsed.
+Another suggestion was that Heydrich died of a massive pulmonary embolism (and possibly a fat embolism).
+In support of the latter possibility, particles of fat and blood clots were found at autopsy in the right ventricle and pulmonary artery and severe oedema was noted in the upper lobe(s) of the lungs, while the lower lobes were collapsed.